Master the Market. Source with Authority.

 Duration: 3-5 weeks

-Mode: Blended or e-Learning
+Mode: Blended or E-Learning

-All important theory and practical demonstrationst will now be delivered through asynchronous (self-paced) online learning.
+All important theory and practical demonstrations will now be delivered through asynchronous (self-paced) online learning.
 This means that students go through most of the learning at their own pace and convenience via a comprehensive series of online videos and attend live interaction sessions (physical or online) afterwards to receive maximum support and guidance under expert instructors to reinforce the learning of key skills and concepts.
 For more information on different training modes, click here .

 JDMIS also has flexible make-up schedules and graduates can return for free for refresher courses (subjected to availability).